May 1958 crisis in France

 The coup had as its aim to oppose the formation of Pierre Pflimlin's new government and to impose a change of policies in favor of the right-wing partisans of French Algeria.

 Context

-Recurrent cabinet crises focused attention on the inherent instability of the Fourth Republic and increased the misgivings of the French Army and of the Pieds-noirs (European Algerians) that the security of French Algeria, an overseas department of France, was being undermined by party politics.
+Recurrent cabinet crises focused attention on the inherent instability of the Fourth Republic and increased the misgivings of the French Army and of the Pieds-noirs (European Algerians) that the security of French Algeria, a then overseas department of France, was being undermined by party politics.
 Army commanders chafed at what they took to be inadequate and incompetent government support of military efforts to end the war.
 The feeling was widespread that another debacle like that of Indochina in 1954 was in the offing and that the government would order another overly precipitous pullout and sacrifice French honor to political expediency.
-The result was the return of Charles de Gaulle.

 The coup

 After his tour as Governor General, Jacques Soustelle had returned to France to organize support for de Gaulle's return to power, while retaining close ties to the army and the settlers.
 By early 1958, he had organized a coup d'état, bringing together dissident army officers and colonial officials with sympathetic Gaullists.
 On 13 May, right-wing elements seized power in Algiers and called for a Government of Public Safety under General de Gaulle.
 Massu became chairman of the Public Safety Committee and one of the leaders of the revolt.
 General Salan assumed leadership of a Committee of Public Safety formed to replace the civil authority and pressed the junta's demands that de Gaulle be named by French president René Coty to head a government of national union invested with extraordinary powers to prevent the "abandonment of Algeria".
 Salan announced on radio that the Army had "provisionally taken over responsibility for the destiny of French Algeria".
 Under the pressure of Massu, Salan declared Vive de Gaulle! from the balcony of the Algiers Government-General building on 15 May.
 De Gaulle answered two days later that he was ready to "assume the powers of the Republic".
 Many worried as they saw this answer as support for the army.